 Robert works with international businesses, some of which are household names. – References on request.

-I want to tell you about me, about the Mindfulness-Based Resilience framework that I teach, and how it can help you.
+I want to tell you about me, my personal story, about the Mindfulness-Based Resilience framework that I teach, and how it can help you.

 I took up the basic practice of mindfulness meditation in 1988 as a Zen meditation technique.
 It was called 'mindfulness and awareness of in and out breathing'.
 For 20 years, meditation was a background experience for me.
 I found these practices useful but not transformative.